adeLanipekun46/Ade-Lanipekun-NHSBSA/README.md

 # Running tests:

-# Test will run with Chrome set as default browser To run test using firefox browser change browserName to Firefox on DriveHook class
+## Test will run with Chrome set as default browser To run test using firefox browser change browserName to Firefox on DriveHook class

+# Running using maven target in terminal:

+* To run in chrome use this target(default browser): mvn clean verify

+* To run all test in command line use - mvn clean test -Dcucumber.options="--tags @test"

+* All possible profiles are listed under pom.xml.